The Actions to Take If You are Attacked by Man’s Best Friend

 What Should I Do if I was Bitten by a Dog I was Petting?

-Petting a dog prior to that dog attacking or biting you will not preclude your right to bring a claim against the dog’s owner.
-If that dog has a dangerous propensity, the owner is required to advise you to stay away – even if that owner is not there at the time.
+Petting a dog prior to a dog attacking or biting you will not prevent your right to bring a claim against the dog’s owner.
+If that dog has a dangerous propensity, the owner is required to advise you to stay away, even if that owner is not there at the time.

 New York State has a strict liability statute which states that one need not prove negligence on the part of a dog owner if that dog was known to have had a dangerous propensity in the first place.
 The fact that you were involved in some type of friendly interaction with the dog prior to its attacking you does not affect your ability to bring a claim.